oddcry/SRPG-Studio-Unit-Direction-Fix/README.md

 # SRPG-Studio-Unit-Direction-Fix
-fixes unit direction when selected on the map

 in default SRPG Studio, when you select a unit to move on the map, the unit automatically faces right - it doesn't seem like theres an in-engine fix for this, so i made a little plugin for it. i do not know javascript, and pieced this very small script together using Goinza's plugin tutorial. if theres anything wrong with it, please feel free to let me know!